peteash10/bunminster.uk/index.md

 **Bunminster, Joy and Clem are rabbits living in a garden in Birmingham, UK.**

-This website is run by their owners/servants Fiona and Pete and will eventually contain everything they've learned about rabbits, shared for the benefit of others.
+This website is run by their owners/servants Fiona and Pete.
+It will eventually contain everything they've learned about rabbits, shared for the benefit of others.
 We hope you find it useful!

 [**Get to know our rabbits!**](/the_buns/)